-29 schoolchildren killed in Tanzania bus crash - Nigeria Today
+29 Schoolchildren Killed in Tanzania Bus Crash - Nigeria Today

 The accident happened early on Saturday when the bus went off the road and into the Marera river gorge in Karatu district where the pupils were to sit mock examinations.

-The post 29 schoolchildren killed in Tanzania bus crash appeared first on Vanguard News.
+The post 29 Schoolchildren Killed in Tanzania Bus Crash appeared first on SIGNAL.

 Follow us on twitter @NigeriaTodayNG